saadamin2k13/Augmentation-for-DRS-to-text-generation/evaluation-scripts/readme.md

 6. *BERT-Score*

-**test significance script will calculate the statistical significance of the evaluation scores.**
+**B. test significance script will calculate the statistical significance of the evaluation scores.**

+to run 'testSignificance.py' python ==2.7